GrACE: A Generative Approach to Better Confidence Elicitation and Efficient Test-Time Scaling in Large Language Models: Related Works

 \section{Related Works}

-\fakeparagraph{Post-generation Confidence Elicitation.} Generative language models give their response towards prompts by sampling from the predictive probability.
-Unlike model uncertainty, which captures the variability in a model’s responses to questions \cite{kuhnsemantic, zhang2025get}, confidence elicitation directly assigns an explicit confidence score to the model’s prediction.
-For multiple choice questions where the model only generates a single token, the maximum softmax probability is shown to be aligned with correctness \cite{plaut2024softmax}.
-However, the maximum softmax probability becomes a less reliable indicator of correctness when the generation is open-ended.
-Post-generation methods follow the generate-then-evaluate paradigm, which first acquires model generations, and then evaluates confidence score with an auxilarity model.
-Kadavath et al. \cite{kadavath2022language} proposes \textit{P}(True), which asks the model to self-evaluate its confidence on generation by converting the open-ended task to the multiple choice setting with careful prompting.
+\fakeparagraph{Post-generation Confidence Elicitation.} Unlike model uncertainty, which captures the variability in a model’s responses to questions \cite{kuhnsemantic, zhang2025get}, confidence elicitation directly assigns an explicit confidence score to the model’s prediction.
+Post-generation methods follow the generate-then-evaluate paradigm, which first acquires model generations, and then evaluates confidence score with an auxilarity model. \citet{kadavath2022language} proposes \textit{P}(True), which asks the model to self-evaluate its confidence on generation by converting the open-ended task to the multiple choice setting with careful prompting.
 Further works \cite{kapoorlarge} calibrate \textit{P}(True) by fine-tuning the model with LoRA using binary labeled data.
 As for more efficient solutions \cite{azaria2023internal, kossen2024semantic, liu2024enhancing}, confidence can be detected from the model's hidden state with a linear probe.
-Post-generation methods are also applicable to black / gray-box models.
-Ulmer et al. \cite{ulmer2024calibrating} trains an auxiliary model with semantic-aware targets which predicts model confidence based on generation only. \modelname differs from post-generation methods by eliminating the separate evaluation stage and producing the confidence score in the generation stage, thereby reducing computational overhead and accelerating the confidence elicitation process.
+Post-generation methods are also applicable to black / gray-box models. \citet{ulmer2024calibrating} trains an auxiliary model with semantic-aware targets which predicts model confidence based on generation only. \modelname differs from post-generation methods by eliminating the separate evaluation stage and producing the confidence score in the generation stage, thereby reducing computational overhead and accelerating the confidence elicitation process.